 ALERT!
 Diplomat, the plan's network specialty pharmacy, is unable to ship outside the United States.
-See travel overrides for prescription drugs if you will be traveling outside the country.
+See travel overrides for prescription drugs if you will be traveling.

 You may receive up to a 30-day supply for specialty medications per prescription or refill.
 Specialty drugs are covered only when purchased through the plan's network specialty drug pharmacy.
-Order your specialty medications from Diplomat Specialty Pharmacy at 1-877-203-8602 (hours are Monday-Friday 5 am to 8 pm Pacific Time, and Saturday 6 am to 2 pm).
+Select specialty medications that have been determined to have a high discontinuation rate or short duration of use may be limited to a 15-day supply.
+Order your specialty medications from Diplomat Specialty Pharmacy at 1-877-203-8602 (hours are Monday-Friday 6 am to 8 pm Pacific Time, and Saturday 6 am to 2 pm).

 Specialty drugs require preauthorization.
 A Patient Care Coordinator will contact your provider to review the coverage criteria and authorize the prescription if the criteria are met.
 The Patient Care Coordinator will work with you to schedule a delivery time for the medication.
 If you are unable to be present for the delivery, the specialty pharmacy will deliver your medications anywhere you choose, such as to your workplace or to a neighbor, but not out of the country.
 Specialty medications often require special handling and storage, so someone must be present to sign for them.